JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 ### Tips
 The main issue about the definition of partitioned structures is informing the $f_i$ and $U_i$.
-To address this issue you may want to take a look at [ExpressionTreeForge.jl](https://github.com/JuliaSmoothOptimizers/ExpressionTreeForge.jl) which detect automatically the partially separable structure from an [ADNLPModels](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or a [JuMP model](https://github.com/jump-dev/JuMP.jl).
+To address this issue you may want to take a look at [ExpressionTreeForge.jl](https://github.com/JuliaSmoothOptimizers/ExpressionTreeForge.jl) which detects automatically the partially-separable structure from an [ADNLPModels](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or a [JuMP model](https://github.com/jump-dev/JuMP.jl).